flaviaolivera/flaviaolivera/README.md

 ## 🚀 About Me
 <div align="justify">

-I'm a creative and analytical Full Stack Developer with a flair for blending technology and communication.
-My background in advertising and public relations infuses a unique perspective into my web development projects.
+As a proficient Full Stack Developer with a strong foundation in HTML5, CSS3, JavaScript, React.js, and Python, I blend my background in advertising and public relations with web development.
+My postgraduate degree in Strategic Planning further enriches my approach, allowing me to offer creative problem-solving and technical development in one package.

 </div>

 ### 🌐 My Recent Project: "Better Together"
 <div align="justify">

-"Better Together" is a testament to my holistic approach in web development, integrating technologies like HTML, CSS, JavaScript, React.js, Python, Flask, and SQLAlchemy with a focus on API interaction and AI.
+"Better Together" is a holistic solution for personal health and nutrition, showcasing my ability to integrate cutting-edge technologies and concepts.
+This project features advanced artificial intelligence to personalize user experiences, robust authentication systems, an interactive appointment system, and seamless API integration for functionalities like email confirmations and payment processing.

 </div>